tayganr/purviewlab/modules/module09.md

 ## :loudspeaker: Introduction

-Registering an Azure Purview account to a Synapse workspace allows you to discover Azure Purview assets and interact with them through Synapse specific capabilities.
+Registering an Azure Purview account to a Synapse workspace allows you to discover Azure Purview assets, interact with them through Synapse specific capabilities, and push lineage information to Azure Purview.

 ## :dart: Objectives